nushell/nushell.github.io/book/commands/bytes_replace.md

  -  `find`: the pattern to find
  -  `replace`: the replacement pattern
- -  `...rest`: optionally find and replace text by column paths
+ -  `...rest`: for a data structure input, replace bytes in data at the given cell paths
  -  `--all`: replace all occurrences of find binary

 ## Examples